b-it-bots/mas_domestic_robotics/mdr_planning/mdr_scenarios/mdr_execution_manager/README.md

 ## State implementations

-Loading a state machine through a configuration file imposes some constraints on the implementations of a state.
+Loading a state machine through a configuration file imposes some constraints on the implementation of a state.
 In particular, a state cannot have named arguments unless they have default values; in addition, all arguments that are defined in the configuration file are passed to the state's constructor as `kwargs`.

 A prototypical definition of a smach state that can be used together with a state machine definition file is shown below:
 ```